vweevers/text-metadata-parser/readme.md

 The dashes around the metadata block are *optional*.
 Some more markdown text..
 ```

-And you want to render that to `public/2014/02/08/a-blog-post.html`.
+And you want to render that to `public/2014/02/08/a-blog-post.html` with a `gulp` task.

 ```javascript
 var meta = require('text-metadata-parser')